oroinc/documentation/commerce/getting_started/glossary.rst

       An easy-to-use, open source CRM with built in marketing automation tools for a commerce    #business.

    Customer
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent people or    #businesses you have sold or are selling goods and/or services to.
-Also addressed as "Customer Identity".
+Customers represent businesses, companies or divisions who buy products using the storefront.

    Workflow
       A sequence of industrial, administrative of other processes applied to a piece of work    #from initiation to